THEeLov/chat-app-backend/README.md

 ## 🌐 Deployment on Render

 This backend is deployed on **Render**.
 Please be aware that when the server is inactive, it enters **sleep mode**.
-As a result, the initial request (like login or registration) may take a few extra seconds to wake up the server.
+As a result, the initial request (like login or registration) may take a few extra seconds/minutes to wake up the server.
 Check out the live version of the project here: [BOLT CHAT BACKEND](https://chat-app-backend-q3h4.onrender.com/)

 ## 🚀 Features